turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 Branding is telling a consistent story.
-You can also think about it as a process of differentiating ourselves by identifying and articulating who you are with a consistent message used across platforms in order to communicate who you are.
+You can also think about it as a process of differentiating yourself by identifying and articulating who you are with a consistent message used across platforms in order to reach a goal, such as furthering your career.

 Essentially, you are your brand.
 This includes your image, your mission, your values, and your vision!
 Developing your brand is done by authentically marketing yourself and gaining visibiity on social media.

-As a career changer your story = your brand = your rebrand!
+As a career changer, your story = your brand = your rebrand!
 Your goal is to stay true and authentic to who you are and lead with your strengths and values.
 What impression or story about yourself do want to create as you get rooted in the tech industry?

 Why is this important?
 According to the online reputation management consultantcy, [BrandYourself](https://brandyourself.com/):